MayorFaj/ansible-project/project.md

 GRANT ALL PRIVILEGES ON * . * TO 'homestead'@'%';
 ```

-4. Update the database connectivity requirements in the file .env.sample
+4. Update the database connectivity requirements in the file `.env.sample` with your IP address.

-5. Update Jenkinsfile with proper pipeline configuration
+5. Update Jenkinsfile with proper pipeline configuration (in the PHP repo)

 ```
 pipeline {